arshad-yaseen/monacopilot/docs/index.md

 Create an API handler for the endpoint (e.g. `/code-completion`) you provided in the `registerCompletion` function to handle completion requests from the editor.

-You can use any JavaScript runtime or Node.js framework that can handle HTTP requests and return JSON responses for completions.
-Below are example implementations using Express.js and Bun.
+You can use any JavaScript runtime or any framework that can handle HTTP requests and return JSON responses for completions.
+Below are example implementation using Express.js.
 The idea is straightforward.

 ::: code-group